programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 Here is how my terrain looks after adding water and performing an initial smoothing:

-{% include figure.html filename="teach-history-and-languages-with-strategy-game-6.png" alt="Mont Beauvray in Atlas with water added and terrain smoothed" caption="Mont Beauvray in Atlas with water added and terrain smoothed" %}
+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-06.png" alt="Mont Beauvray in Atlas with water added and terrain smoothed" caption="Figure 6.
+Mont Beauvray in Atlas with water added and terrain smoothed" %}

 The other adjustments that you will need to perform at this stage will depend upon your terrain.
 Experiment with the different terrain tools, keeping sizes small (and backup copies saved) until you reach your desired result.
 For my sample, I have used the "Flatten," "Modify," and "Smooth" terrain adjustment tools only for a few minutes.
 Also, I have added a few rocky biomes to the northern mountains.
 Biomes are found on the bottom task bar in Atlas.

 This is the result:

-{% include figure.html filename="teach-history-and-languages-with-strategy-game-7.png" alt="Mont Beauvray base terrain polished in Atlas" caption="Mont Beauvray base terrain polished in Atlas" %}
+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-07.png" alt="Mont Beauvray base terrain polished in Atlas" caption="Figure 7.
+Mont Beauvray base terrain polished in Atlas" %}

-6. Add flora and fauna.
+6\.
+Add flora and fauna.

 Now that you have your terrain's core features in place, it is time for you to add flora and fauna.
 Your objective should not be to effect a pebble-for-pebble and bird-for-bird depiction of the real-world equivalent but, rather, to capture its overall character and, more importantly, special features that matter for the historical scenario.